 Leaving school and exploring your potential at college can provide you with limitless opportunities.
 You can reinvent yourself, meet new people, have experiences you will never forget and, most importantly, dedicate your time to learning skills and knowledge for your chosen career.

 College is very different from school, we’re sure you’ll already know that.
 As a young adult, you will be given the freedom to take responsibility for your own learning.
 You will be supported by tutors who come from, and often still work in, the industry or sector you are preparing for.

-What you might not know about, is all of the support and assistance available to you that makes getting to college easy and paying for materials and kit stress-free.
+What you might not know about, is all of the support and assistance available to you that makes getting to college easy and paying for materials and kits stress-free.

 One of the first things you will want to consider is how you will get to college.
 If you live close to campus and you can walk in, that’s great (and healthy).
-Many of our students have to travel in to Chesterfield by car, bus, train or taxi.
-For those of you who need to work out the best route to take, we’ve providing all the information you need below.
+Many of our students travel to Chesterfield by car, bus, train or taxi.
+For those of you who need to work out the best route to take, we’ve provided all the information you need below.

 Once you enrol on your course at college, you will have access to a wealth of support.

-Your Personal Tutor will guide you through the course and make sure that you stay on-track to succeed.
+Your Personal Tutor will guide you through the course and ensure you stay on track to succeed.
 If you ever need extra assistance, the LEAP Mentor for your subject area will provide additional guidance and support.
-They are there to help you develop resilience and strategies for completing your work, catching up and overcoming any worries or issues you may have.
+They help you develop resilience and strategies for completing your work, catching up and overcoming any worries or issues you may have.

 What else can we help you with?